 A dental implant is a replacement option that most closely resembles the form and function of your natural tooth.
 Because it also replaces the root of the tooth, it helps preserve not only the health of your teeth, but the health of your gums and bone.

-If you have a broken, chipped, or cracked tooth, call our Chelmsford practice at 978-970-2089 right away.Â
+If you have a broken, chipped, or cracked tooth, do not wait any longer!
+Immediately call our Chelmsford practice at (978-970-2089) for urgent Dental treatment.Â